Congress to pursue divergent paths to reopening government, but stalemate no closer to resolution

-Congress takes up legislation this week to reopen the federal government after a new offer from President Trump, but divergent efforts in the House and Senate look destined to go nowhere, leaving the month-old stalemate no closer to resolution.
+Congress takes up legislation in coming days to reopen the federal government after a new offer from President Trump, but divergent efforts in the House and Senate look destined to go nowhere, leaving hundreds of thousands of federal workers facing a second missed paycheck at week’s end with the impasse no closer to resolution.

-The Senate, led by Majority Leader Mitch McConnell (R-Ky.), will take up a proposal announced by Trump on Saturday to reopen the government — trading temporary protections for young undocumented immigrants and other immigration provisions for $5.7 billion in border wall funding.
-Democrats have rejected the proposal, which would fund the government through the rest of the fiscal year and fund disaster relief efforts, so it appears unlikely to garner the 60 votes necessary to advance.
+The Senate, led by Majority Leader Mitch McConnell (R-Ky.), will take up a proposal announced by Trump on Saturday to trade temporary protections for young undocumented immigrants and others for $5.7 billion the president is seeking for his border wall.
+The proposal would reopen the government through Sept.
+30. while funding a variety of other immigration security measures and spending billions on hurricane and wildfire disaster relief.
+But Democrats have rejected the plan, so it appears unlikely to garner the 60 votes necessary to advance.

 [Trump and Pelosi take aim at each other during shutdown]